 Antibodies Antibodies One of the body's lines of defense ( immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more , produced by the person's immune system Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
 Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more in response to the microorganism

-Antibody tests are usually done on a sample of the infected person’s blood.
+Antibody tests are usually done on a sample of the infected person’s blood because antibodies circulate in the blood.
 They also can be done on samples of cerebrospinal fluid or other body fluids.

 Antibodies Antibodies One of the body's lines of defense ( immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more are substances produced by a person's immune system to help defend against infection.
 They are produced by certain types of white blood cell when these white blood cells encounter a foreign substance or cell.
 It typically takes several days to produce the antibody.

 An antibody recognizes and targets the specific foreign substance (antigen Overview of the Immune System ) that triggered its production, so each antibody is unique, made for a specific type (species) of microorganism.
 If a person has antibodies to a particular microorganism, it means that the person has been exposed to that microorganism and has produced an immune response.
 However, because many antibodies remain in the bloodstream long after an infection has resolved, finding antibodies to a microorganism does not necessarily mean the person is still infected.
 The antibodies may remain from a previous infection.